apneadiving/waterfall/README.md

 This illustrates one convention classes including the mixin should obey: respond to `call`

-### Advice
+### Outputs

+Each waterfall has its own `outflow` and `error_pool`.

+`outflow` is an Openstruct so you can get/set its property like a hash or like a standard object.

-Using Rails, I usually `include ActiveModel::Validations` in my services.
+For the `error_pool`, its up to you.
+But using Rails, I usually `include ActiveModel::Validations` in my services.

 Thus you: